Hyperparathyroidism is a disorder in which the parathyroid glands in your neck produce too much parathyroid hormone (PTH).

 - In very rare cases, the disease is caused by parathyroid cancer.

 Medical conditions that cause low blood calcium or increased phosphate can also lead to hyperparathyroidism.
 Common conditions include:

 - Conditions that make it hard for the body to remove phosphate

 - Too much calcium lost in the urine

-- Vitamin D disorders (which are often seen in children who do not eat a variety of foods, and in older adults who do not get enough sunlight on their skin or who have poor absorption of vitamin D from food such as after bariatric surgery)
+- Vitamin D disorders (may occur in children who do not eat a variety of foods, and in older adults who do not get enough sunlight on their skin or who have poor absorption of vitamin D from food such as after bariatric surgery)

-Symptoms are mostly caused by damage to organs from high calcium levels in the blood, or by the loss of calcium from the bones.
+Symptoms are mostly caused by damage to organs from high calcium level in the blood, or by the loss of calcium from the bones.
 Symptoms can include:

 - Bone pain or tenderness